dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 npm install live-server --save-dev && node_modules/.bin/live-server --port=8000
 ```

-It will take a a minute to install,
+It will take a minute to install,
 but once that's done your `live-server` will start up.

 That starts a node.js HTTP server on port 8000
-and opens the form you just created in your default brower.
+and opens the form you just created in your default browser.
+If you wish to edit the styles in **style.css** or the
+client-side Javascript in **form-submission-handler.js**,
+please be sure to update `index.html` to load those resources
+locally rather than via GitHub.

-> **Note**: this is _light_ taste of Node.js for absolute beginners.
+> **Note**: This is a _light_ taste of Node.js for absolute beginners.
-you do **not** need node.js to "deploy" this form,
+You do **not** need node.js to "deploy" this form,
-you can run it on an **_any_ web server** that serves HTML/CSS/JavaScript
+you can run it on an **_any_ web server** that serves HTML/CSS/JavaScript.
-if you have never used Node.js before, see: http://nodeguide.com/beginner.html
+If you have never used Node.js before, see: http://nodeguide.com/beginner.html
 but for the purposes of this exercise (_submitting a form **without** a server_)
 you _don't **need**_ node.js or `live-server`
 it's just a _nice_ thing to have when you are creating